-G. Garvin starts out his Midwest tour in South Bend, Ind., at Corndance, where they're turning out unique dishes like pig face flatbread and ham hock cupcakes.
-Then it's off to Carriage House in Chicago for a modern take on lowcountry cooking.
-Chef Mark Steuer brings down South up north with dishes like sweet bread, oyster roast and fried chicken with bread and butter pickles, sweet potato hot sauce and local honey.
-The trip ends in Ypsilanti, Mich., at Cuppies, where G. samples the best of Southern comfort food -- everything from catfish and collards, to meat loaf and fried okra.
+G. Garvin tours the Midwest starting in South Bend, IN, at Cordance where they're turning out unique dishes like Pig Face Flatbread and Ham Hock Cupcakes.
+Then it's off to Carriage House in Chicago for a modern take on Lowcountry cooking.
+G. joins Chef Mark Steuer to bring the South up north with dishes like sweet bread, oyster roast and fried chicken with bread and butter pickles, sweet potato hot sauce and local honey.
+The trip ends in Ypsilanti, MI, at Cuppy's where G. samples the best of Southern comfort food -- everything from catfish and collards to meat loaf and fried okra.

 G. Garvin heads to Boston where he finds some serious Southern comfort.
 He starts off at Estelle's where he gets in the kitchen and cooks up Chicken Fried Steak topped with Sausage Gravy before heading to Highland Kitchen for a taste of their much talked about Spicy Goat Stew.
 G. ends the evening at Darryl's Corner Bar and Kitchen for some Catfish Tacos and jams to the house band.